3b1b/3Blue1Brown.com/content/lessons/2017/essence-of-calculus/index.md

 {{<figure image="figure-13.08.png" >}}
 {{</figure>}}

 For example, think about two nearby inputs, like $3$ and $3.001$.
 The change to $x$, then, is $dx = 0.001$.
 The change $dA$ would be the difference between the mystery function evaluated at $3.001$ and evaluated $3$.
-Even though we don’t know what that mystery function is, we do know something about this change, namely that this change divided by $dx = 0.001$ is approximately $3^2$
+Even though we don’t know what that mystery function is, we do know something about this change<!--TODO: Reference formula number from above here-->, namely that this change divided by $dx = 0.001$ is approximately $3^2$.

 $$
 \frac{A(3.001)-A(3)}{0.001} \approx 3^{2}